Cabin

 Rainbow Lake

-This cabin is located in Rainbow Lake.
-Saranac Lake Adirondack Scenic Railroad Station and Robert Louis Stevenson Cottage and Museum are local landmarks, and the area's natural beauty can be seen at Adirondack Park and Saint Regis Canoe Area.
-Discover the area's water adventures with kayaking and rafting nearby, or enjoy the great outdoors with mountain biking and rock climbing.
+Located in Rainbow Lake, this cabin is in the city centre and on a river.
+Saranac Lake Adirondack Scenic Railroad Station and Robert Louis Stevenson Cottage and Museum are local landmarks, and the area's natural beauty can be seen at Saint Regis Canoe Area and The Great Lawn.
+Discover the area's water adventures with kayaking and rafting nearby, or enjoy the great outdoors with rock climbing and mountain biking.

 Paul Smiths, NY